Graph Variants¶

 Key Features¶

-- Position-aware: Same pattern at different positions = different nodes
+- Position-aware: Distinguishes the same pattern at different sequence positions.

 When to Use¶